File for Elections

 Enclosed in the Candidate packet you will find information that is vital to running for an elected office.
 Please read this packet, the BCSGA Constitution, and the Codes of the Bakersfield Renegade Association (COBRA) carefully.
 You will be held responsible for the information contained within all of these documents.
 Also, remember that as a candidate you are responsible for the actions of anyone campaigning on your behalf, so make sure that all of your campaign staff is familiar with this information.
 Please note that this packet does not discuss all aspects of the Elections Code.
 You are responsible for obtaining and understanding the BCSGA Elections Code.

 Should you have questions regarding this material or the elections process, ask before the campaigning begins.
-During the entire elections process, the BCSGA Elections Chair (BCSGA Advisor) should remain your only source for clarification of questions, issues, concerns, etc. The Bakersfield College Assistant Director of Student Life is deemed as the BCSGA Advisor.
+During the entire elections process, the BCSGA Elections Chair (BCSGA Advisor) should remain your only source for clarification of questions, issues, concerns, etc. The Bakersfield College Director of Campus Engagement and Leadership is deemed as the BCSGA Advisor.

 All application materials must be emailed electronically to the Office of Student Life at studentlife@bakersfieldcollege.edu.
 Once the Office of Student Life has received your information, you will receive a confirmation email.
-The BCSGA Elections Commission and the Assistant Director of Student Life reserve the right to alter the 2024 BCSGA Elections Candidate Packet as necessary.
-For any questions, contact the Program Director of Student Life at studentlife@bakersfieldcollege.edu.
+The BCSGA Elections Commission and the Director of Campus Engagement and Leadership reserve the right to alter the 2026 BCSGA Elections Candidate Packet as necessary.
+For any questions, contact the Director of Campus Engagement and Leadership at studentlife@bakersfieldcollege.edu.

 1. BCSGA Elections Candidate Packet